AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 ### 4. Creating new measures with DAX

-<p align="justify"> In order to build some of the graphs new measures needs to be added into the "Customer Data" chart, to build those formulas we will be using DAX.
-DAX is a collection of functions, operators, and constants also present in Excel that can be used in a formula or expression to calculate and return one or more values, in this case new measures (variables).
-A new calculation is created by right-clicking on the "Customer Data" chart and pressing "New measure".
-The calculations we are going to add are: Number of customers (Σ), Customers Lost, and Churn Rate.
-The DAX formulas for each calculation are the following:</p>
+<p align="justify"> To create certain graphs, new measures must be added to the "Customer Data" chart using DAX.
+DAX is a set of functions, operators, and constants found in Excel that can be utilized to calculate and return new measures (variables).
+To create a new calculation, right-click on the "Customer Data" chart and select "New measure".
+The three calculations that will be added are: Number of customers (Σ), Customers Lost, and Churn Rate.
+The DAX formulas for each calculation are as follows:</p>

 - Number of Customers = COUNT('Transformed Costumer Data'[Customer ID])